 The various public holidays over the Christmas/New Year period are:

-- New Year’s Day – Wednesday 1 January 2020 (all states and territories)
+- Additional public holiday for New Year’s Day – Monday 3 January 2022 (all states and territories)

-A shutdown is a great way to give your employees, and yourself, much needed time to unwind and prepare for the new year.
-By adhering to the obligations to your employees, you are ensuring they will return in 2020 bright, happy and ready to work.
+In conclusion, shutdown is a great way to give your employees, and yourself, much needed time to unwind and prepare for the new year.
+In short, by adhering to the obligations to your employees, you are ensuring they will return in 2022 bright, happy and ready to work.